 She smiles without stopping.

-The young girl sprints into Kayla’s embrace.
+The young girl sees Kayla and sprints into her arms.

 I’m chewing now.